What is urine cytology?

-A cystoscopy is performed using a cystoscope (a thin tube with a small camera on the end).
-The procedure takes between 5 and 20 minutes.
+A cystoscopy is performed using a cystoscope, a thin tube with a small camera on the end.
+The procedure takes between 10 and 20 minutes.

-Because the urine from your first morning urination remains in your bladder for many hours (through the night), the cells may degrade and not be useful for urine cytology.
+Because the urine from your first morning urination remains in your bladder for many hours through the night, the cells may degrade and not be useful for urine cytology.
 However, this doesn’t mean you should urinate right before the test.
-In fact, you may be asked to hold urine in your bladder for a few hours prior to a cystoscopy.
+In fact, you may need to hold urine in your bladder for a few hours prior to cystoscopy.
 Be sure to ask your doctor for specific instructions before the test.

-For a cystoscopy, a healthcare professional will cleanse the skin around your urethra (tube coming out from the bladder) and use a topical gel to numb the area.
-The cystoscope will then be inserted into your urethra and up into your bladder.
+For a cystoscopy, your doctor will clean the skin around your urethra (the tube coming out from the bladder) and use a topical gel to numb the area.
+They will insert the cystoscope into your urethra and up into your bladder.
 You may feel some pressure and an urge to urinate.
-Urine will be drained into a sterile container and the catheter removed.
+Your doctor will drain your urine into a sterile container and then remove the catheter.

-The procedure carries a small risk of infection.
-The urine sample will be sent to a laboratory for analysis and a report will be sent to your doctor.
+The procedure carries a small risk of infection or bleeding.
+Your doctor will send the urine sample to a laboratory for analysis and then will receive a report.

 A clean catch urine sample is easy, noninvasive, and carries no risk.
-Otherwise known as a midstream urine sample, this procedure can be carried out in a doctor’s office or in the comfort of your own home.
+Otherwise known as a midstream urine sample, you can do a clean catch urine sample in a doctor’s office or in the comfort of your own home.

-Your doctor’s office will provide a special kit to collect the sample.
-Be sure to ask your doctor for specific instructions regarding the proper way to get the sample and where to bring it when you are finished.
+Your doctor’s office will provide a special container to collect the sample.
+Be sure to ask your doctor for specific instructions regarding the proper way to get the sample and where to bring it when you finish.
 Failure to follow instructions may provide a poor result, and you may have to repeat the test.

-You will be given special cleansing cloths and instructed on how to clean the skin around your urethra prior to the test.
+You will use special cleansing cloths to clean the skin around your urethra prior to the test.
 You will need to urinate a small amount into the toilet, and then stop the flow of urine.
 Then you will urinate into the sterile container until reaching the desired level.
 You may then finish urinating into the toilet.

 In some cases, your doctor may want you to provide urine samples over the course of several days.
-The urine sample will be sent to a laboratory for analysis and a report will be sent to your doctor.
+Your doctor will send the urine sample to a laboratory for analysis and then will receive a report.

-Your urine sample will be sent to a laboratory so a pathologist can analyze the cells under a microscope to see if there are any abnormalities.
-The cells may also be placed in a culture dish to see if bacteria or other organisms are growing.
+A pathologist will analyze the cells under a microscope to see if there are any abnormalities.
+They may also look at the cells in a culture dish to see if bacteria or other organisms are growing.

 The pathologist will send the results of your urine cytology test to your doctor, who will report the results to you.
 Ask your doctor how long you can expect to wait for your results.

-Different laboratories use different language in their reports.
-Your doctor will be able to explain what your results mean for you.
-These are some common terms that may be used to describe your results:
+Your doctor will be able to explain what your results mean.
+There are some common terms that may describe your results:

-These terms are used when cells do not appear normal, but it cannot be confirmed that they are cancerous or precancerous.
+- Atypical or suspicious.
+These terms describe when cells don’t appear normal, but it can’t be confirmed that they are cancerous or precancerous.